japila-books/apache-spark-internals/docs/scheduler/TaskContext.md

 getMetricsSources(sourceName: String): Seq[Source]
 ----

-<<spark-metrics-Source.adoc#, Metrics sources>> by `sourceName` which are associated with the instance that runs the task.
+<<spark-metrics-Source.md#, Metrics sources>> by `sourceName` which are associated with the instance that runs the task.

 Used when...FIXME